Relative VGIT and an application to degenerations of Hilbert schemes: Relative VGIT

+Recall that in our case $V = H^0(L)$ is a finitely generated $A$-module, and let $v_1, v_2, \cdots, v_n$ be a set of generators.
 Without loss of generality, we can assume that each generator $v_i$ is of pure $G$-weight; otherwise we can replace $v_i$ by its components of pure weights, which still gives a finite set of generators for $V$.
 To be more precise, we write $v_i \in V_{\chi_i}$ for each $ 1 \leqslant i \leqslant n $.

 Now we take an arbitrary point $x \in X$.
 We write

 We assume $x \in X_I$ for some $I \subseteq \Gamma$, or equivalently, $f(x) \in S_I$.
 Then we see that $\Gamma_{f(x)}$ is the submonoid of $\cX^\ast(G)$ generated by $I$.
 The following lemma gives a description of the structure of $\Gamma_x$: